LHarveyDev/longdog/README.md

 | Status | feature
 |:-------:|:--------|
 | &check; | User can perform a search of the database
+| &check; | User can send a message to admin via the contact us form
 | &check; | User can register successfully and has access to their profile page
 | &check; | Registered User can add a review
 | &check; | Registered User can delete their own review